KVLY (FM): Top 40 era (2010–2020)

 In August 2010, the station started playing more top hits, becoming more of a Mainstream Top 40.
 This was done in order to compete with rivals KBFM and XHAVO-FM.
-Mediabase & Nielsen BDS moved KVLY to the Contemporary Hit Radio panel by February 2011.
+Mediabase and Nielsen BDS moved KVLY to the Contemporary Hit Radio panel by February 2011.

 In April 2011, KVLY ushered in a new program branded as "The Nightly Hook-Up" which consisted of the only live music mixing week nights and during the weekends.
 This was done in order to compete with rival KBFM and their pre-recorded mixshow in the evenings.
 The original programming for "The Nightly Hook-Up" began from the 10 pm – midnight slot weeknights and 6 pm – midnight on Saturday nights.
 The show was eventually added to the 5 pm hour weekdays in order to counter other rival's shows at this time.

 On September 19, 2011, the station saw an increase in listeners and "The Nightly Hook-Up" was moved to the prime time slot weeknights during the premiere of "Nani's Neighborhood" from 8 pm – 10 pm, while keeping all other original times of "The Nightly Hook-Up" as established, thus sparking a "mix war" with rival KBFM.
 "The Nightly Hook-Up" was the only "live" mixshow in the McAllen-Brownsville-Harlingen market that allows listeners to instantly call in and request a song to be "mixed" in.

 In August 2011, Entravision Communications added Radio Production Director, AJ Leal to head up the Valley's only live mid-day program in the McAllen-Brownsville-Harlingen Radio market, instituting a new show, "New At Noon" in Spring 2012.
 The show's mission is to introduce never-before-heard songs (soon to be released for Radio play) first.
 In 2012, Program Director Alex Duran, gave the go-ahead to utilize AJ Leal's production capabilities to energize the imaging effect of 107.9 Mix FM and introduced a new "Mainstream Top 40" sound.

 In February 2015, AJ Leal was quietly removed from all duties at 107.9 Mix FM due to legal issues and was replaced with other on-air personalities filling in the noon spot.

 Unlike many Top 40 radio stations, the station included some reggaeton and bachata songs (which are often played on some Spanish radio stations).

 In December 2017, the staff was notified of budget cuts and thus led to the release of several on-air talents from KVLY and sister stations within the company.
 KVLY began carrying The Kidd Kraddick Morning Show from KHKS Dallas, replacing the local morning show of Alex and Meridee.